Flatback sea turtle: Threats

-All marine turtles are faced with threats such as habitat loss, the wildlife trade, collection of eggs, collection of meat, by-catch, pollution, and climate change.
+All marine turtles are faced with threats such as habitat loss, the wildlife trade, collection of eggs, collection of meat, fishery bycatch, pollution, and climate change.
 The flatback sea turtle is specifically threatened by the direct harvest of eggs and meat by the indigenous people of Australia for traditional hunting.
 These people are given the right to harvest by the government, but only if for non-commercial purposes.
 Another threat is the destruction of nesting beaches due to coastal development and the destruction of feeding sites at coral reefs and the shallow areas near the shore.
 Camping on these beaches compacts the sand and contributes to dune erosion, and the wheel ruts caused by vehicles driving on the beaches can trap the hatchlings on their journey to the sea.
 Coastal development contributes to barriers that make it difficult or impossible for adult turtles to reach nesting and feeding sites.
 The flatback sea turtle also falls prey to incidental capture.
 It is caught by fishermen, particularly by trawling, gillnet fishing, ghost nets, and crab pots.
 Lastly, pollution is a concern for this creature.
 Pollution can affect the timing of egg laying, how it chooses its nesting site, how hatchlings find the sea after emerging, and how adult turtles find the beaches.

-Historically climate change was thought to be an influential factor affecting the success of flatback sea turtle development, however, through recent research, performed on a select group of turtles, this was found to be untrue.
+Climate change was historically thought to be a threat to successful hatchling development, but a lab experiment on a Carpentarian population has found this to be untrue.
 Researchers have studied whether increased nest temperatures would be detrimental to embryos, whether through embryo death or negatively adapted phenotypes.
-However, the increased nest temperature did not reduce the success of the hatchlings, the hatchling body size, but it did accelerate the development of the embryo.
-It was also discovered that there was a high 'pivotal sex-determining temperature' in the specific flatback population, which shows that some populations may had adapted to maintain large number of hatchlings of both sexes even under the effects of climate change.
+However, the increased temperatures did not reduce the hatchling body size or their success, but it did accelerate the development of the embryo.
+This study found a higher pivotal temperature (the temperature that produces an equal number of males and females) than had previously been described, which suggests that some populations may have adapted to maintain large number of hatchlings of both sexes even under the effects of climate change.
+Instead, climate change may threaten flatback turtles by increasing the frequency or intensity of tropical storms and raising sea levels, which may result in the loss of nests or entire nesting sites.
+Since this species is very loyal to its nesting sites and has a long development time and lifespan, they are less able to adapt to changes in the environment within a short time.